dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmFallbackWadoURIHttpStatusCode)"
     "
+    .. _dcmFallbackCMoveSCPCallingAET:

+    :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
+If absent, the AE Title of the external C-MOVE SCU is used.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmFallbackCMoveSCPCallingAET)"
+    "
     .. _dcmAltCMoveSCP:

     :ref:`Alternative C-Move SCP <dcmAltCMoveSCP>`",string,"AE Title of alternative C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not located on a local attached Storage